rbms-bsc/DCRMR/_pages/Phys-desc/Dimensions.md

 ## 6.24.3 General rule

-<a name="6.24.3.1">6.24.3.1</a> Record the dimensions of a manifestation (based on the copy in hand) in centimeters, using the metric symbol *cm*.
+<a name="6.24.3.1">6.24.3.1</a> Record the dimensions of a manifestation (based on the exemplar in hand) in centimeters, using the metric symbol *cm*.
 Round a fraction of a centimeter up to the next full centimeter.
 If a manifestation measures less than 10 centimeters, record the dimensions in millimeters, using the metric symbol *mm*.

 >Example:
 > <CITE>18 cm</CITE>
-> (*Comment*: A publication measuring 17.1 centimeters in height)
+> (*Comment*: A manifestation measuring 17.1 centimeters in height)

 >Example:
 > <CITE>99 mm</CITE>
-> (*Comment*: A publication measuring between 98 and 99 millimeters in height).
+> (*Comment*: A manifestation measuring between 98 and 99 millimeters in height).

 <a name="6.24.3.2">6.24.3.2</a> If one of the measurements would normally be given in millimeters and one in centimeters, record both measurements in millimeters.